About Jo and Doug

 I wanted more.
 Both to develop my own academic equine knowledge and health care abilities.
 After much research on the options available internationally, I found Equinology.

-I value my EEBW Certification highly and have been desperate for more SA based Equinology Courses to further my knowledge and qualifications as well.
-We also want to raise awareness of what we do and start to develop awareness of our work as a profession and career path.
+I valued my EEBW Certification highly and was desperate for more SA based Equinology Courses to further my knowledge and qualifications as well.
+We also wanted to raise awareness of what Body Worker’s do and develop value in our work as a profession and career path.

-So Doug and I decided to take control.
+So Doug and I decided to take control in January 2017.
 By setting up EquiCanis Africa and becoming the exclusive facilitator of the Equinology® and Caninology® Inc courses and certifications in South Africa we do just that.